 URBAN ADVENTURERS: VOLUME 2

-A look into the life and times of Urban Adventures’ Leaders
+A look into the life and times of Urban Adventures’ Guides

 Annifreed, Washington D.C.

-Passionate Traveler and Proud Urban Adventures Tour Leader
+Passionate Traveler and Proud Urban Adventures Tour Guide

 Originally from Massachusetts, Annifreed is now a Washingtonian and couldn’t be more excited!
 Before working in the travel industry and guiding, she worked in the affordable housing sector.
 Travel has always been her favorite hobby and now that she makes a living doing what she loves it is a dream come true.
 Guiding has provided her with the opportunity to meet people from around the world and show them what she loves about the place she calls home!